What is IDL?

 Learning Away / School Excursions

-Our S2/3 visit Keswick Outdoor Centre in November.
+Our S2/3 visit Keswick Outdoor Centre in November every second year.
 A full range of activities were on offer including hill walking, canoeing, horse riding etc.

-During March our S4/5 visit Bendrigg Trust in Cumbria.
+During March our S4/5 visit Bendrigg Trust in Cumbria every second year.

 These excursions are designed to build teamwork, self esteem, confidence and build independent skills.